Overview of Master of Educational Sciences in Education, Planning, and Management

 Here are some examples of courses that may be included in a Master of Educational Sciences in Education, Planning, and Management program:

-• Educational Policy and Leadership: This course covers topics such as educational policy development, analysis, and implementation, as well as leadership theories and practices.
-Students may learn about the roles and responsibilities of educational leaders, and how to effectively communicate and collaborate with stakeholders in the education sector.
+Educational Policy and Leadership: This course covers topics such as educational policy development, analysis, and implementation, as well as leadership theories and practices.
+Students may learn about the roles and responsibilities of academic leaders and how to communicate and collaborate effectively with stakeholders in the education sector.

-• Instructional Leadership: This course focuses on how to design and implement effective instructional programs and practices.
-Students may learn about curriculum development, instructional design, and assessment strategies, as well as how to support the professional development of teachers and other instructional staff.
+Instructional Leadership: This course focuses on designing and implementing effective instructional programs and practices.
+Students may learn about curriculum development, instructional design, assessment strategies, and how to support the professional development of teachers and other instructional staff.

-• Special Education: In this course, students learn about the needs of students with disabilities and how to design and implement effective special education programs.
-Topics may include laws and regulations related to special education, assessment and evaluation of students with disabilities, and instructional strategies for diverse learners.
+Special Education: In this course, students learn about the needs of students with disabilities and how to design and implement effective special education programs.
+Topics may include laws and regulations related to special education, assessment, and evaluation of students with disabilities, as well as instructional strategies for diverse learners.

 Objectives, Goals, and Vision